Library Services COVID-19 FAQs

-We will continue to support the Minnesota State University, Mankato campus community and encourage students, faculty, and staff to use our many remote services.
 The Library has online access to millions of resources including e-books, articles, streaming audio and video, maps, and more.
 Explore the Libraries' vast electronic collections through the Library Services home page.
 Additional information to help you move to online teaching and learning is found on the Library Services COVID-19 Response and Support page.

 What if I need a video for my online course, but the Library only has the DVD?MORE...
 CLOSE

 DVDs can be digitized and loaded into MediaSpace using Fair Use as applied to online-only instruction.
 Digitization request can be made via the Library or via Academic Technology.
 Although using the Library copy of DVDs are preferred, personal DVDs can be brought to the Library for the digitization.